 The location of a multi-tagged object can be more accurately determined than that of a single-tagged one.
 Well known location triangulation methods can be utilized to determine the position of each tag, thus reducing the error in computing a multi-tagged object's location coordinates.
-A carefully engineered multi-tag RFID system can be used to determine not only an object's position, but also its spatial orientation [21].
-Directional antennas and orientation-sensitive RFID tags can be deployed to make such a system highly effective.
+In addition, a carefully engineered multi-tag RFID system can be used to determine not only an object's position, but also its spatial orientation [17].
+Directional antennas and orientationsensitive RFID tags can be deployed to make such a system highly effective.
 Creating a working prototype of such a system and applying it in real-world scenarios is an interesting area for future research.

-9.5 Packaging
+6.5 Packaging